kupehtci/DOCUMENTATION/INFORMATION TECHNOLOGIES/Database Transactions.md

 #DATABASES

+### Transaction

+A transaction is a logical unit of work that is performed as a single, indivisible operation.
+The set of operations are only correctly done if all of them take place correctly.

+This ensures the integrity of the database within a multiuser system, because transactions are done for each user and won't be harm during other user execution.

+### Code

 When doing `END`, has double action, Commit and End, so all commands done in the transaction are propagated into the database